aquastripe/paper-notes/docs/2020/an-image-is-worth-16x16-words-transformers-for-image-recognition-at-scale.md

   - ViT
 ---

-# An image is worth 16x16 words: Transformers for image recognition at scale
+# An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale

 ## Introduction